Dance Program Overview

 PVA Dance is a three-year enriched program designed for dancers interested in broadening their dance experience in a technically and artistically challenging environment.
 Students will develop technical skills necessary to create, perform and analyze dance and are encouraged to find personal expression and creative voice.
 Led by experienced professional dance educators, guest artists and choreographers, students participate in one dance class every day, covering a broad range of genres.

 At the time of graduation, students will attain 48 credits in various dance courses.
-These courses include: Dance 15, Ballet 15, Jazz Dance 25, Contemporary Dance 25, Ballet 25, Jazz Dance 35, Contemporary Dance 35, Ballet 35, Dance Composition 35 and Professional Development in the Arts 35/Entrepeneurial Artist.
+These courses include: Dance 15, Ballet 15, Jazz Dance 25, Contemporary Dance 25, Ballet 25, Jazz Dance 35, Contemporary Dance 35, Ballet 35, Dance Composition 35 and Leadership In the Arts 35.
 Within each course, students will study technique, history, composition, anatomy and music appreciation.

 Through an auditioned process, students are placed in technically appropriate classes based on previous dance history and skill acquisition (see Audition Information below).